 - The Sustainability Cooperative offers a year-long residential experience for students to pursue sustainability in the built environment and community-building in a historic home on Main Street.

-The Environmental Studies program offers both a major and a concentration.
+The Environmental Studies program offers both a major and an interdisciplinary minor.
 The major provides overview courses, breadth and depth components, and a capstone project in the senior year.
-The concentration provides a broad exposure to a range of environmental issues.
-Students can apply for an alumni-funded green grant, participate in the Sustainability Scholars program, design a study abroad research topic centered on sustainable issues, and collaborate with faculty on research projects that investigate and advance understanding of campus and community sustainability initiatives.
+The interdisciplinary minor provides a broad exposure to a range of environmental issues.
+Students regularly collaborate with faculty on research projects that investigate and advance understanding of campus and community sustainability initiatives.
 Davidson's 200-acre Ecological Preserve supports unique research opportunities while also providing outdoor recreational opportunities in a forested setting adjacent to campus.